matbo87/snes9x_3ds/readme.md

 ## Frequently Asked Questions

-### Why do some games have strange color issues (for eg., Wild Guns, Kirby Super Star, Judge Dredd, Batman Forever, Secret of Mana, Kirby Super Star)?
+### My Game looks weird / runs slow.
+What can I do?

+There are some emulator options, which may improve gaming experience

-Try going to the Settings and change the In-Frame Palette Changes to either one of the 3 options: Enabled, Disabled Style 1, Disabled Style 2.
+1.Go to Emulator Options tab and change the In-Frame Palette Changes to either one of the 3 options: Enabled, Disabled Style 1, Disabled Style 2.
 Color emulation is never perfect because we are using the 3DS GPU for rendering, which doesn't allow us to do what the SNES requires.

-### Why do some games keep writing to the SD Card every second or so (for eg., Treasure Hunter G, Some Super Mario Hacks, Final Fantasy Mystic Quest)?

-Try going to the Settings and change the SRAM Auto-Save Delay to 10 seconds, 60 seconds, or disable it entirely!
-Don't worry, the SRAM will be saved again when you tap on the bottom screen.
+2. Go to Emulator Options Tab and change the SRAM Auto-Save Delay to 10 seconds, 60 seconds, or disable it entirely!
+Don't worry, the SRAM will be saved again when you open the emulator menu.
+3. Ensure that your ROM file isn't corrupt.
+Try another revision or region.
+4. Some games are just not running well on this emulator. (see [Compatibility List](http://wiki.gbatemp.net/wiki/Snes9x_for_3DS))

 ### Why can't I load some games?
 They are lised as supported on the compatibility list!